-In Thailand the power sockets are of type A, B, C, F and O. Check out the following pictures.
-When living in the United States of America you will need a power plug adapter for sockets type C, F and O. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+In Thailand the power plugs and sockets are of type A, B, C, F and O. Check out the following pictures.
+When living in the United States of America you will need a power plug adapter for sockets type C, F and O.

+We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 - Your appliances with plug A don't fit socket C, F or O.

 - Your appliances with plug B don't fit socket C, F or O.

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).